 5. Weighing: For best results, leave a half an inch or more of liquid above the vegetables and an inch or more of headspace above the liquid.
 It can be more of less according to your preference and weighing method.
 Weigh down the vegetables to keep them submerged during fermentation.

 Fermenters get creative about weighing down their vegetables.
-There is no one right way to do this, but here’s some ideas
+There is no one right way to do this, but here are some ideas:

 Remember, you don’t need anything fancy or expensive; you just need to keep the solids under saline!